nfogh/vscode-extension-presentation/slides.md

 ---
 ---
-# Why bring this up at a C++ conference?
+# IDE extensions as a painkiller
-This has nothing to do with C++
+A case study

 <v-clicks depth=2>

 - Did we succeed?
   - Yes

-- Was it hard?
+- Was it hard to do?
   - No
   - It was FUN